aksnzhy/xlearn/doc/python_package.rst

 Instance-wise Normalization
 ----------------------------------------

-For FM and FFM, xLearn uses *instance-wise normalizarion* by default.
+For FM and FFM, xLearn uses *instance-wise normalization* by default.
 In some scenes like CTR prediction, this technique is very useful.
 But sometimes it hurts model performance.
 Users can disable instance-wise normalization by using ``disableNorm()`` API: ::